Vincentelias/github-webhook-listener/README.md

 If the script is not executed, troubleshoot in the following order
 - Execute the command ```pm2 logs github-webhook-listener```
-- If you don't see any logs, it means github was not able to reach your server, there is something wrong with your nginx configuration
+- If you don't see any logs, it means github was not able to reach your server, there is probably something wrong with your nginx configuration
 - If you do see logs, look at the specific error message and troubleshoot from there